gederajeg/word_pairs/README.md

 wordpairs
 =========

 The goal of wordpairs is to retrieve the occurrences of a pair of words in sentences.
-This is still under development and it is designed with sentence-based corpus of the Indonesian [Leipzig Corpora Collection](http://wortschatz.uni-leipzig.de/en/download) as the input.
-Further testing with different corpus-input is a work-in-progress.
+This is still under development and it is originally designed with sentence-based corpus of the Indonesian [Leipzig Corpora Collection](http://wortschatz.uni-leipzig.de/en/download) as the input.
+If each line of your corpus text does not correspond to one sentence as in the Leipzig Corpora (e.g., consisting of multiple sentences or split sentences between multiple lines), few tweaking is needed (read further below after the **Example** section).

 Installation
 ------------